 #8 Tomato Hornworm (Five Spotted Hawk Moth – Manduca quinquemaculato – Haworth)

-The tomato hornworm or five spotted hawk moth is green and has eight curved stripes on the sides of the body.
-The tail and has a black hora that sticks straight up.
+The tomato hornworm or five-spotted hawk moth is green and has eight curved stripes on the sides of the body.
+The tail has a black hora that sticks straight up.
 Feasts include tobacco, tomato, eggplant, pepper, potato, and weeds.
 The larval stage lasts an average of 28 to 36 days.